AhouraKhAfzali/notebook/README.md

 # Notebook

-> A Django-powered online teaching and learning platform built with Bootstrap.
+> A modern learning management and educational platform built with Django, Django REST Framework, Bootstrap 5, and PostgreSQL.

->
-> **🚧 Project Status: Under Active Development**
+> **⚠️ Project Status:** This project is currently under active development.
+Features, APIs, database schema, and user interfaces are continuously evolving and may change without notice.
+The project is **not yet production-ready**.

+---

+## Overview

-Notebook is a web-based educational platform designed to provide teachers and students with an organized environment for managing educational content, assignments, learning materials, and academic activities.
+Notebook is a modular educational platform designed to simplify the management of educational content, courses, learning materials, and user interaction.

-The project is currently under active development.
-Core features are being implemented and improved continuously, and some parts of the system are incomplete or subject to change.
+Instead of being implemented as a single monolithic Django application, Notebook follows a modular architecture where each business domain is isolated into its own Django application.
+This approach improves maintainability, scalability, and long-term development.

+The project contains both traditional server-rendered pages and a RESTful API, allowing future integration with mobile applications, desktop clients, or modern JavaScript frontends.

 ---